yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

   - Sprint Planning Meeting
     - Time
       - Begining of sprint
+      - 1 time meeting
       - 2 hours per week time boxed
         - 4 hours for 4 weeks sprint
     - Attendee
       - Scrum Master
       - PO
       - Dev team
-      - Anyone could attend, but ensure conversation and work between PO and dev team
+      - Others that can help on PBIs and SB deinitions
     - Outcome
+      - Communication between PO and Dev team, other conversation need to be controled
-      - Evaluate PBIs and set sprint goals with PO
+      - What: Evaluate PBIs and set sprint goals with PO
         - PO clarify user stories and team need understand
         - PO need address questions for team
         - Team capacity planning